Eligibility Requirements for Magnet Cluster Schools

 - Next, see the step-by-step instructions below, for both the online process and the paper process.

 Step 1: Go to GoCPS, and click “Sign Up” at the top of the home page.
 This will allow you to open an account, with an email address as your user name, and create your password.
 You will need a CPS ID number to open an account.
-If you don’t have a CPS ID number, complete the CPS ID Request Form.
+If you don’t have a CPS ID number, complete the CPS ID Request Form; the deadline to request a CPS ID number is November 22, 2019.
+If you do not request a CPS ID number by that date, you will need to submit a paper application(s).
 The CPS ID number will be mailed to your home address.
 After you receive the CPS ID, you can continue.

 Step 2: Follow the instructions to enter your information and add your child(ren) to your account.
 Note that the account can be opened with one primary parent/guardian only.
 If you wish, later in the account creation process, you can add the contact information of another parent/guardian or other persons that you want to receive automated messages regarding application submission and admissions exams scheduling.
 However – and this is very important – the account must be opened with the name and address of the parent/guardian with whom the student resides.
 The address for this parent/guardian will be the address that is used for determining tiers, proximity boundaries, and attendance boundaries.

 Step 3: After you successfully open an account, you will see the list of all elementary schools to which you can apply, including magnet, magnet cluster, open enrollment and Selective Enrollment Elementary Schools.